 By contrast, the topics of the FRM exam are:

 Both Part I and Part II of the exam are offered in May and November.
 The format of both parts is multiple-choice.
-The cost ranges from $750 to $1,050 for each part, based on when you register.
-Part of the registration is a $400 enrollment fee.
+The cost ranges from $825 to $1,125 (USD) for Part I based on when you register, and part of that cost is a $400 (USD) enrollment fee.
+The fee for Part II ranges from $425 to $725 (USD).
 Of those who took Part I and Part II between 2010–2017, the average pass rate for Part I was 46% and 57% for Part II.

 Another similarity between the two designations is that the exams are nearly impossible to pass if all you do is last-minute cramming.
 So, whether it’s the CAIA or FRM exam, you should start studying early.